nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-19-agent_sudo.md

 We now know that agent C's real name is actually **Chris**.

-Since it is mentioned that his password is weak, we can probably crack his SSH/FTP password easily.
+Since it is mentioned that his password is weak, we should target him when trying to crack SSH/FTP credentials.

 **Agent's name: chris**